-Selected mainstream childcare centres offer the Integrated Child Care Programme (ICCP) for young children aged 2 to 6 years with mild special needs.
+Selected mainstream childcare centres offer the Integrated Child Care Programme (ICCP) for young children aged 2 to 6 years with mild development needs.

-Under this programme, the children can learn and play alongside their typically-developing peers.
+Under this programme, the children can learn and play alongside their mainstream peers.
 Intervention and therapy services are not provided, though the mainstream curriculum may be modified to accommodate children with special needs.
-Speak to a doctor at a polyclinic or a paediatrician for assistance in assessing if the ICCP is suitable for your child and in submitting a referral.
+Speak to a doctor at a polyclinic or a paediatrician for assistance to assess if the ICCP is suitable for your child and get a referral.

 The ICCP fees vary across centres and depend on the programme that your child is enrolled in.
 Your child may be eligible for childcare centre fee subsidies, such as the Basic Subsidy and means-tested Additional Subsidy.

-Places in ICCP may be quite limited.
+Places in ICCP are limited.
 Alternatives for caregivers include other pre-schools that admit children with special needs, including those that are described as ‘inclusive’.
 Inclusive pre-schools offer lessons that cater to children of varied abilities and are typically conducted by pre-school teachers working alongside early intervention specialists and therapists.
-Parents are advised to approach the pre-school directly for more information.
+Parents are advised to approach their child's pre-school directly for more information.

-For students aged 7 to 18 years with special needs, Special Student Care Centres (SSCCs) offer subsidised before- and after-school care services.
-The students must be enrolled in mainstream or special education (SPED) schools.
+For students aged 7 to 18 years with special needs, Special Student Care Centres (SSCCs) offer subsidised before and after school care services.
+The students must be enrolled in Special Education (SPED) schools.

-Some centres are sited in SPED schools and cater only to children with special needs; others are sited in the community and admit children with and without special needs.
+Most centres sited in SPED schools cater only to children with special needs; others sited in the community admit children with or without special needs.
 If you wish to enrol your child in an SSCC, you can contact the nearest SSCC, or approach social workers and allied educators at your child’s school, or a medical social worker.

 Your child may also be eligible for ComCare Student Care Subsidies.
 You can check directly with the centre for more information.

-As places for SSCC may be quite limited, caregivers could explore alternatives such as similar centres run by private providers.
+As places for SSCC may be quite limited, caregivers may explore alternatives such as similar centres run by private providers.

 In some instances, caregivers may be unable to care for their children with disabilities and require short-term or long-term residential care for them.
 Child Disability Homes (CDHs) offer such care to persons with disabilities aged below 18, but admission into these homes should be considered as a last resort and only when it is in the child’s best interest.
-To enrol a child with disabilities into a CDH, please approach a social worker from a hospital or a social service agency (SSA).
+To enrol a child with disabilities into a CDH, please approach a social worker from a hospital or a SSA.